 The National Resource Directory (NRD)

 NRD provides access to services and resources at the national, state and local levels that support recovery, rehabilitation and community reintegration.
-Visitors can find information on a variety of topics including benefits and compensation, education and training, employment, family and caregiver support, health, homeless assistance, housing, transportation and travel, and other services and resources.
+Visitors can find information on a variety of topics including benefits and compensation, education and training, employment, family and caregiver support, health, homeless assistance, housing, transportation and travel, and many other resources.

-The Verification of Military Experience and Training (VMET)
+How To Get Your Verification of Military Experience and Training (VMET)

 The Army Career and Alumni Program (ACAP)

-The Key to Career Success campaign
+The Key to A Successful Career Campaign